 17 Remington:

-With a tiny 25 grain bullet achieves very high velocity numbers, above 4,000 feet per second.
+With a tiny 20 grain bullet, it achieves very high velocity numbers, above 4,000 feet per second.
 At best this cartridge can be used only for varmints and pests.
-The one simple factor you need to humanely kill an animal is frontal mass on a bullet at .172″ the 17 Remington simply put does not have enough frontal mass for anything bigger than varmints and pests.
+The one simple factor you need to humanely kill an animal is frontal mass on a bullet.

-The 17 Remington with the high velocity it achieves down range has very little recoil and is quite pleasant to shoot.
+The 17 Remington with the high velocity it achieves downrange has very little recoil and is quite pleasant to shoot.
 The little 17 Remington has a lot to offer for its size and is highly recommended if you want to save pelts.

 Barrel Specifications.